 Litigation Holds and Social Media

 Litigation holds and social media should be covered when creating your document and records management policy.
 Litigation holds involve preservation of records when a litigation is anticipated and on through the completion of the litigation.
 Once litigation is contemplated, your normal document retention policy must cease as normal.
-As construction lawyers in Mobile, AL, we know all too well the legal ramification of destroying documents that should otherwise be retained in the event of a litigation.
+As Birmingham construction lawyers, we know all too well the legal ramification of destroying documents that should otherwise be retained in the event of a litigation.
 Social media posts can be used during litigation, therefore, educating employees and creating and implementing social media policies protects your construction business.

 Consult With an Attorney